A couple holds each other romantically in Glacier National Park.

 Other things to know about the Explore Act

-• Addresses parking limiations
+• Addresses parking limitations

 • Modern technology to assist in improving visitor experiences